rgbkrk/i/README.md

 Personal redirect server.

 Use your URL bar for reaching frequent sites, faster.
+Largely inspired by corporate environments that set an aliasing/tinyURL service up at http://go/.
+This one is for your _personal use_.

 My workflow with this:

 1. Type `i write` in the URL bar
 2. :boom: redirected to my worklog